refs-nyc/refs/DEVLOG.md

 Switch email sign in

 - [x] Be able to add refs in onboarding
-- [ ] Moving refs to Backlog / Deleting them
+- [x] Moving refs to Backlog / Deleting them
-- [ ] Dragging Refs around Profile
+- [ ] Dragging Refs around Profile -> on branch
       Lists
 - [ ] Add lists
 - [ ] Notifications test